DaveStutler/G9/README.md

 1. predicting count of decayed particles based on 3 features (stopping power, position, and collision type)
     1. using a regression model

-For unsupervised learning, we will experiment with generators where our goal will be to generate fake data that matches our real data distribution and is indistinguishable from our real data.
+For unsupervised learning, we will experiment with generators where our goal will be to generate synthetic data that matches our real data distribution and is indistinguishable from our real data.
+The application for this would be to provide more data samples for physicists who do not have access to expensive real-world particle collider data to learn from and analyze.

-# Introduction
-(write here)

 # Methods
 ## Data Exploration Results